wwmm/fastgame/README.md

 ```

 When you install FastGame a config file will be copied to `/etc/fastgame/config.json`.
 Do not take the values there
 as good values for everybody.
 They are just values I have been playing with in my computer.
-At least for now the
+At least for now FastGame's
-FastGame's main objective is giving the user the ability to customize system settings on demand.
-Customize your config
+main objective is giving the user the ability to change system settings on demand.
+Customize your config file!
-file!

 # Compilation